ben-lerner/wizard-factory/README.md

 # 🧙 Wizard Factory

-A retro 8-bit dashboard that shows every running Claude Code agent as a pixel wizard in a shared tower.
+A retro 8-bit dashboard that shows every running Claude Code and Codex agent as a pixel wizard in a shared tower.
 Main sessions are wizards; subagents are apprentices.
-They move between stations based on what they're actually doing, and wait for you at the café when their turn is done.
+They move between stations based on what they're doing, and wait for you at the café when their turn is done.

 ![demo](assets/demo.gif)